Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/id_mask.rst

 Example
 =======

-In this example, the left rear red cube is assigned PassIndex 1, and the right cube PassIndex 2.
+In this example, the left rear red cube is assigned Pass Index 1, and the right cube Pass Index 2.
 Where the two cubes intersect, there is going to be noticeable pixelation because they come together at a sharp angle and are different colors.
 Using the mask from object 1, which is smoothed (antialiased) at the edges, we use a *Mix Node* set on *Multiply*